kubestellar/kubestellar/docs/content/Getting-Started/user-guide.md

 First see the pre-requisites section of [the quickstart](../quickstart/) or of [the extended example](../../Coding%20Milestones/PoC2023q1/example1/).

-Next you will need kcp and KubeStellar MCCM.
-There are a few different ways you could do this.
+kcp is also a pre-requisite but is not discussed in those pre-requisites sections; instead fetching and deploying kcp is discussed together with fetching and deploying KS MCCM.
+There are a few different ways you can do this.

 For a user who will _not_ be creating the deployment, it suffices to get the needed executables and associated run-time files from a release archive and augment your shell's `PATH` envar.
 The quickstart describes [a way](../quickstart/#deploy-kcp-and-kubestellar-as-bare-processes) to use a curl-to-bash script to fetch _and deploy_ kcp and KubeStellar MCCM and print instructions for what you need to add to your shell's environment variables.
 Using the `--deploy false` option will skip creating the deployment.
 The extended example [points](../../Coding%20Milestones/PoC2023q1/example1/#start-kcp) to instructions for how to get kcp's executables and put them on your `$PATH` and [describes](../../Coding%20Milestones/PoC2023q1/example1/#get-kubestellar) how to get the KubeStellar MCCM executables and other runtime files and augment your `$PATH`.

 For a user who _will_ be creating the deployment, see the next section; the instructions for creating the deployment are bundled together with the instructions for getting kcp and KS MCCM.

+**NOTE SHARP EDGE**: the archive of kcp's "kubectl plugins" includes some symbolic links, and some GUI archive tools do not handle symbolic links.
+Be sure to unpack that archive with a tool that handles the symbolic links.

-In any case, once the deployment has been made, a user of KS MCCM will need to have the kcp and KS MCCM executables on their shell's `$PATH`.
+In any case, once the deployment has been made, a user of KS MCCM will need to have the kcp and KS MCCM executables on the `$PATH` of every relevant one of their shells.
+(A user who does not do the deploymet does not need all of those executables, but there is no designed way to deliver only the executables needed by such a user.)
+Both kcp and KS MCCM use [kubectl plugin technology](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/); deficiencies in `$PATH` will result in error messages like `error: unknown command "foo" for "kubectl"`.

 ## Deploying KubeStellar MCCM